jdegand/link-sharing-app-frontend/README.md

 - Material design icons has removed all 3rd party icons.
 See [Github](https://github.com/google/material-design-icons/issues/166) for more. `facebook` still works, but it is deprecated and will be removed shortly.
 None of the other select options have working icons.
 It would have been nice just to use a `mat-icon` inside a `mat-option` of a `mat-select`.
 This really negates a big benefit of switching the form to an Angular Material Form.
 - Adding a little icon to each input is a lot more involved than it really should be.
 - I had problems using `mat-label` and the `for` attribute with a dynamic index.
 I had to add `CUSTOM_ELEMENTS_SCHEMA` to the schemas array of the home component to use the `for` attribute.
-- Removing the `for` attributes and just using `mat-label`, chrome complained about there being no `id` matching the generated `for` attribute.
+- Removing the `for` attributes and just using `mat-label`, Chrome complained about there being no `id` matching the generated `for` attribute.
 - I also had trouble getting the `mat-select` working correctly.
+- If you have to use `CUSTOM_ELEMENTS_SCHEMA`, you probably have done something wrong.
 - Ultimately, I think there is limited benefit in converting the form to use Angular Material.
 - I did some research and decided to try to use `primeng` and `primeicons`.
 - Prime Ng has third party icons.
 It also has drag and drop functionality.